stephengold/Maud/README.md

  + from among all bones in the selected skeleton, or
  + from among the root bones in the selected skeleton, or
+ + from among all bones with attachments nodes, or
  + from among all bones with tracks in the loaded animation, or
  + from among the children of the selected bone.